bjackman/locali-ci/README.md

 TODOS:

- - Still getting some `cargo stress` failures that need to be debugged.
-I think these are due to the TODO in integration_test.rs about how we reuse the actaul project repo for integration testing, in combination with the notify crate not handling file deletion happening concurrently with setup.
  - Shutdown still does not happen cleanly on my kernel repo.
 Probably because:
    When you cancel a bunch of jobs, a bunch of not-yet-cancelled jobs also suddenly gain their resources and get unblocked and start running.
 So it looks